When you’re working on a big refurbishing or renovation job, you may have large stretches of space that you need to clean.

 This could mean removing mold, grease, peeling paint, residue, or any other substance you don’t want to work with.

-Whether you are working in a room in the house, in a backyard shed, on a piece of furniture or even a car, the level of cleaning you’ll need to do can be too much to accomplish by hand.
+Whether you are working in a room in the house, in a backyard shed, on a piece of furniture, or even car, the level of cleaning you’ll need to do can be too much to accomplish by hand.

 Instead, you should consider what is called “soda blasting” to get the job done more efficiently and much more quickly.